+Sleigh bells ringing, chestnuts roasting, snow is falling—it’s the most wonderful time of the year!
+The holiday season is an opportunity to spend quality time with our loved ones, give thanks to one another and celebrate the arrival of a new year.
 It also means that the kiddos are out of school for an extended period of time, which may interrupt the learning structure of school.
 Don’t worry, we are here to help!
-We’ve come up with simple and fun ways to sneak a little learning into your holiday traditions.
+We’ve come up with simple and fun ways to sneak a little holiday learning into your holiday traditions.

 With some creativity, the holiday season can be both educational and memorable.
 Give these easy activities a try:

 From pumpkin pies to gingerbread houses to sugar cookies, your time in the kitchen are perfect learning opportunities.
 Measuring is a great way to practice fractions, while mixing helps children learn about the chemistry of baking.
 Plus, following a recipe is good practice of following instructions.

-Have your children help create your holiday menu by finding recipes in a cookbook together.
+They can do it by finding recipes in a cookbook together.
 They can practice their math skills by comparing prices of different brands of ingredients at the grocery store.

-Make the most of holiday travel by turning car rides into a learning opportunity.
+Turn car rides into a learning opportunity.
 For the older kids, test geography knowledge by trying to name all 50 states and their capitals.
 You can even have them point out license plates from different states.
 Younger kids can count the number of different colored cars.

 Children and adults alike, who doesn’t like waking up to a beautiful snowfall?
 Have your children research how many times it has snowed on Christmas day in the past 10 years.
 They can collect data on temperature, precipitation and snowfall amounts.